obsproject/obs-amd-encoder/#Resources/PATCH_NOTES.md

 Hotfix 1: Fixed VBAQ and Pre-Pass being used with Constant QP, causing significant corruption issues and changed some default values for H265.
 Hotfix 2: Fixed an at-exit crash caused by an AMF trace function.
+Hotfix 3: Fixed an issue with Constant QP that caused it to incorrectly use Minimum/Maximum QP.

 ## Changelog
+### 2.2.3
+* Fixed Minimum/Maximum QP incorrectly being applied to Constant QP.

 ### 2.2.2
 * Fixed an at-exit crash caused by calling amf::AMFTrace::TraceEnableAsync(true).